MBalszun/mart-common/README.md

 However, the simple fact is that reusing `std::string_view` eliminates a whole lot of boiler plate code and as we all know, the most efficent and most bugfree code is the code you don't have to write.
 More importantly, most of the drawbacks don't really apply in this case:

 - Deletion via pointer to base class:
   `std::string_view` doesn't have a virtual destructor, so if you have - lets say - a `std::unique_ptr<std::string_view>` that actually points to a `im_str` the wrong destructor will get called and you'll have UB.
 This is true but I just can't think of any valid reason to have a `std::unique_ptr<std::string_view>` outside of generic code in the first place.
-And even within generic code, it is very hard vor me to imagine a situation, where such a pointer would actually end up pointing at a `im_str`.
+And even within generic code, it is very hard for me to imagine a situation, where such a pointer would actually end up pointing at a `im_str`.

 - Object slicing:
   You can break `im_str`, if you have a function that takes a `std::string_view` by reference and then assign a different, **unrelated** `std::string_view` into it (NOTE that calling `remove_prefix` or performing a similar operation is fine).
 Considering that  `std::string_view` is very cheap to copy, it is again hard to imagine a sensible API that would `std::string_view` as an out parameter instead of just returning it by value.